Try These Natural Cleaners for a Greener, Safer Home

 Get Natural With A Few Lemons

-Due to their high levels of acidity, lemons are fantastic and versatile when it comes to natural cleaning.
+Due to their high levels of acidity, lemons are fantastic and versatile as natural cleaners.
 Cut some fresh ones in half, toss them in the garbage disposal and flip the switch, letting the water run for about 15 seconds to say sayonara to stinky smells coming from the sink.

 Or, bid adieu to stubborn soap residue in your shower and bath by slicing up a lemon into two halves, and rubbing the surface of the troublesome area, letting the juice seep in and work some magic.
 Let it sit for a few minutes, then follow with a scouring pad or brush.